Teleki Library: History

-According to the surviving accounts of the librarians, which contain the names and professions of the readers, as well as the authors and titles of the books read, the facility was attended by a sizable portion of the 6,000-7,000 citizens Târgu-Mureş had at the time.
+According to the surviving accounts of the librarians, which contain the names and professions of the readers, as well as the authors and titles of the books read, the facility was attended by a sizable portion of the 6,000-7,000 citizens Târgu-Mureș had at the time.
 It provided them access to European scientific life and to Age of Enlightenment ideas.

 Upon his death, Sámuel Teleki left the library to his heirs as an entailed property; they were bound to keep the library open and running and were supervised by the High Board of the Reformed Church.
 Nevertheless, book acquisition became unsystematic soon after his death.
 For the following century, the Bibliotheca Telekiana was more of a book museum than a library.
 It was only towards the end of the 19th century that systematic research was initiated.

 In 1951, the Library was nationalized by the Communist regime, and, in 1955, the Teachers' Library of the Protestant College (now known as the Bolyai Library) was moved into the building (the two collections merged under the name of Teleki-Bolyai Library).
 In 1974, the unified collection has become a branch of the Mureș County Library.

 Today, the continuously growing book collection is focused on scientific subjects, specialising in history, local history, cultural history, and social sciences.
 On an average, 100 – 150 people use the Reading Room and the museum is visited by thousands of tourists a year.